rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 note: from hereafter "Hecatonchires" is referred to as Heca

 Other: you can R1 the door multiple times during the fade-out.
 However, this doesn't really do anything.

 Other: breaking out of the sensual cutscene

 You can tether break-out of the long story cutscene after opening the door, allowing some crazy sights.
 You first have to do a well-timed tether break-out as the screen is fading out after opening the door.
-Then another tether break- out a little after Kratos steps into the room.
+Then another tether break-out a little after Kratos steps into the room.
 After that Kratos is free to move during the cutscene until about the half-way of it.

 You can do special attacks to mess up the camera during the cutscene, but you can even go further than that: you can jump up to bring the real Kratos to appear on screen alongside the cutscene Kratos!

 It seems difficult to utilize this break-out to do really useful things, though.
 Kratos is standing on some temporary platform that is very small, so moving just a little causes him to fall down and you can even die during the cutscene.
-So far it seems you can't go early to the next areas either, and you will eventually lose control of Kratos during the cutscene since it keeps re- positioning Kratos in the background.
+So far it seems you can't go early to the next areas either, and you will eventually lose control of Kratos during the cutscene since it keeps re-positioning Kratos in the background.
 Oh well, at least it looks fun.

 Videos:
 1, AKheon's vid: